E2 VISA INSTRUCTIONS (Americans)

 · Only FBI Checks are accepted: the CRC takes 8-10 weeks to go through the FBI website. * To save a lot of time, use an approved FBI channeler (list here) and get fingerprinted by a Live Scan fingerprint store (every major city has them, so just Google search “Live Scan fingerprinting [enter city name]” and it takes 1-3 days to get your CRC to send as a PDF.

 · After receiving the FBI CRC, get it apostilled and don’t go through the Department of State in Washington, DC.
 It can take 7-14 weeks to get your apostille if sent through the mail, so be sure to either go in person or have a friend/relative get the apostille for you.
-There are also private companies (Monument Visa Services) that can get the apostille for you in 2-3 business days- click here to see how.
+There are also private companies (US Authentication Services) that can get the apostille for you in 2-3 business days- Click here to obtain an apostille on your FBI CRC in 2-3 days.

-· Please note: we recommend getting the apostille through the Department of State if you do this a few months before applying for a job.
-If you need to get the CRC apostille notarized quickly, use Monument Visa Services for the [VIRGINIA STATE-LEVEL APOSTILLE, which only takes 2-3 days.
+· Please note: We recommend getting the apostille through the Department of State if you do this a few months before applying for a job.
+If you need to get the CRC apostille notarized quickly, use US Authentication Services for the [Washington DC STATE-LEVEL APOSTILLE, which only takes 2-3 days.
 Follow the detailed blog post here.

 D) Health Statement